-The Board will appoint at least one Company Secretary who is responsible for co-ordination of all Board business, including agendas, Board papers, minutes, communication with regulatory bodies, and all statutory and other filings.
-The Company Secretary is accountable to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
+The Board will appoint at least one Company Secretary who is responsible for co-ordination of Board business, including agendas, Board papers, minutes, and communication with regulatory bodies (including statutory and other filings).
+The Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
 All Directors will have direct access to the Company Secretary.